• Skip to primary navigation

 White truffle oil has a stronger aroma than black truffle oil.

-However, black truffle oil has a more nuanced flavour profile, and a texture that works with many dishes.
+However, black truffle oil has a more subtle flavour profile, and a texture that works with many dishes.

 White truffle oil must be used sparingly due to its strong scent.